(Barons of the Cinque Ports Series)

-“Aye, I don’t fancy having my ship torn to pieces if we hit a cliff,” added John looking very upset all of a sudden.
+“Aye, I don’t fancy having my ship torn to pieces if we hit a cliff,” added John, looking very upset all of a sudden.
 Any talk of bad weather always seemed to rattle his nerves.

-“Me neither,” said Conlin.
-“There is naught so important that it can’t wait til the morrow.
-One more night drinking ale and sharing a few laughs with good friends sounds fine to me.
+“Me, neither,” said Conlin.
+“There is naught so important that it can’t wait until the morrow.
+“One more night drinking ale and sharing a few laughs with good friends sounds fine to me.
 Let’s go back to the manor house before it rains.”

-“Go ahead, I’ll meet you at the manor house.
+“Go ahead,” Nicholas told his friends.
+“I’ll meet you at the manor house.
 I have a matter to attend to first.”
 He strode quickly over the wooden walkway as thunder boomed overhead.
 The wind picked up, whipping his long cloak behind him.
 It had just started to rain when he approached them.

-“Baron Romney,” said the Collector of Customs, nodding in a half bow.
+“Baron Romney,” said the Collector of Customs, nodding in a half-bow.
 “We were just removing this woman and boy from the docks.”

-“Were you,” he answered, seeing that they were not in control of the situation at all.
+“Were you?” he answered, seeing that they were not in control of the situation at all.

 The wind blew the coif loose from the girl’s head.
 She caught it before it hit the ground, her cape opening in the process.
 Her golden hair came loose, blowing like a maelstrom around her.
 She was a small wench, the top of her head not even reaching his chin.
 Her hair was like spun cornsilk, and hung down to her waist – as was the customary length of hair for women of the time.
-She wore a sleeveless amber colored kirtle laced down the front and belted high on her waist that was long, all the way to the ground.
+She wore a sleeveless, amber-colored kirtle laced down the front.
+It belted high on her waist and was long, hanging all the way to the ground.
 It wasn’t the coarse, brown material, or canvas worn by the peasants.
-She also had what looked like a fine spun white, long sleeved chemise she wore underneath it.
+She also had what looked like a fine-spun white, long-sleeved chemise she wore underneath it.
 This told him she must be from the middle class instead.
 Probably a merchant, by the looks of the travel bag on her shoulder with the bolt of silk sticking out the top.
-“Who are you and why are you here?”

 “My lord,” she said, curtseying dramatically, her sweet voice like the song of a meadowlark filling the air.
 The wind picked up her mantle and it blew in the breeze behind her, reminding him of a noble instead of who she really was.
-She quickly wound up her hair and replaced her coif, denying him the pleasure of seeing her silky long hair again.
+She quickly wound up her hair and replaced her coif, denying him the pleasure of seeing her silky, long hair again.
 “We were just leaving.”
 She hurried around to the other side of the cart, giving him a wide berth.